 Disclaimer*: The articles shared under 'Your Voice' section are sent to us by contributors and we neither confirm nor deny the authenticity of any facts stated below.
 Parhlo will not be liable for any false, inaccurate, inappropriate or incomplete information presented on the website.
 Read our disclaimer.

-Today, the whole of Pakistan is witnessing the eighth death anniversary of Arfa Karim.
+Today, the whole of Pakistan is witnessing the ninth death anniversary of Arfa Karim.
 She was the youngest Microsoft MCP in 2004 at the age of nine and kept the title until 2008.
 She made her entire country proud of her and proved that Pakistani girls have the potential for doing great things and serving their country.

-Arfa has been awarded many National and International awards and certificates including the Fatima Jinnah gold medal, the Salaam Pakistan Youth Award and the prestigious Pride of Performance Award.
+Arfa has been awarded many National and International awards and certificates including the Fatima Jinnah gold medal, the Salaam Pakistan Youth Award, and the prestigious Pride of Performance Award.
 In July 2005, she visited the United States on an invitation from the Microsoft Corporation.

 The co-founder of the company, Bill Gates, met Arfa personally and presented to her the certified Microsoft Application Certificate for her achievements and performance in the information technology sector, the government also launched an Arfa Software Technology Park.

 She proved her potential and became the ideal for Pakistani girls and gave hope to all the girls sitting behind in the rural areas of Pakistan, that everyone who had potential could come forward and move mountains.
 She became a light in the dark for all the girls who needed a source of guidance.

 Youngest Microsoft MCP in the world

 They now knew that they were not in this world to get married and bear children, they were to do great things and pursue their dreams, that they could be the youngest Microsoft MCP in the world.
 She gave the international community the message that Pakistani girls had great talents that just needed an opportunity to flourish and come out.